BIODIVERSITY

 Ecological surveys

-- Identify the likely ecological constraints
+- Identify the likely ecological constraints of the proposal.

 - Identify any mitigation measures likely to be required